Engineering is an exciting field that offers lucrative opportunities for highly educated, technically skilled professionals.

 Though choosing an engineering program may initially seem daunting, carefully weighing the factors that influence a program's success can help you sort things out and draw useful conclusions.
 Read on for some guidelines for choosing the right engineering program for you.

 What Kind of Engineering Degrees Are There?

 Engineering degrees can prepare learners for a variety of careers.
-The following list of engineering degrees represents some of the most common degrees held by people working in the engineering field, though it does not encompass the whole array of possible engineering degrees.
+The following list of engineering degrees represents some of the most common degrees held by people working in the engineering field and their median annual salaries, though it does not encompass the whole array of possible engineering degrees.

 Aerospace engineers design aircraft and spacecraft — work that people colloquially refer to as "rocket science."
 These aeronautical and astronautical engineers study elements of air and spacecraft design, including radar systems engineering, astrodynamics, and control engineering.